Lowndes County School District (Mississippi)

-The Lowndes County School District is a public school district based in Lowndes County, Mississippi (United States).
+The Lowndes County School District is a public school district headquartered in Columbus, Mississippi (United States).

-The district serves the towns of Caledonia, Crawford, and Artesia, the community of New Hope, and most rural areas in Lowndes County.
+The district, one of two in Lowndes County, serves the towns of Caledonia, Crawford, and Artesia, the majority of the community of New Hope, small pieces of Columbus, and most rural areas in Lowndes County.

+On-post families at Columbus Air Force Base have Caledonia School as one option for education of dependent children.
+A small piece of the Columbus AFB census-designated place is physically in the Lowndes County district.